mbid/mbid.github.io/posts/type-checking-with-eqlog-types/index.md

     SemanticOptType(otn) = sigma
     ;
 ```
-There are no axioms that govern how `SemanticOptType` interacts with `NilOptTypeNode` elements.
-But by our totality axioms above, `SemanticOptType` is still defined on `NilOptTypeNode` elements.
-The resulting `Type` elements will thus for now be undetermined, i.e., not equal to a type obtained from one of the type constructors.
-However, we will later add axioms that imply indirectly that a `SemanticOptType` element must agree with certain other `Type` elements.
-For example, we will add axioms that assert that the type of a variable must on the one hand be equal to the `SemanticOptType` of its optional type annotation, and on the other hand that the variable must be a `boolean` if it is used as condition of an `if` statement.

 The `SemanticArgTypes : ArgListNode -> TypeList` should be given by mapping the `SemanticTypeOpt` function on optional type annotations, which we enforce as follows:
 ```eqlog